New cigarette, meals taxes earning Clarke County more than expected

 Both new taxes are part of efforts to diversify how the county obtains revenue.
 Officials want to reduce their reliance on the real estate tax, which virtually all property owners pay, and instead rely more on taxes that people don’t have to pay.

-Basically, they consider dining out and smoking to be luxuries which people don't have to spend money on.
+Basically, they consider dining out and smoking to be luxuries for which people don't have to spend money.

 The taxes are being charged only in unincorporated areas of the county.
 Berryville has its own cigarette and meals taxes.
 Boyce doesn’t have a restaurant or a store selling either tobacco or consumable products.